 LA Shorts International Film Festival ranks among the most prestigious and largest short film festivals in the world.
 The festival is accredited by the Academy of Motion Pictures Arts & Sciences, the British Academy of Film and Television Arts and the Academy of Canadian Cinema and Television and The Academy of Motion Picture Arts and Sciences of Spain.

-Celebrating 25 years, LA Shorts is the longest-running short film festival in Los Angeles.
+Now in its 26th year, LA Shorts is the longest-running short film festival in Los Angeles.